-We are committed to working in partnership with the Public Health Agency, Integrated Care Partnerships (ICPs), GP Federations, and with GPs to further develop the range and effectiveness of all general medical services provided to patients across Northern Ireland.
+We are committed to working in partnership with GPs, GP Federations, Integrated Care Partnerships (ICPs), HSC Trusts, the Public Health Agency, and other stakeholders to further develop the range and effectiveness of all general medical services provided to patients across Northern Ireland.

-The Department of Health is working with the Health and Social Care Board and the Northern Ireland Medical and Dental Training Agency to further increase GP training places to meet the recommended 111 places by 2020.
+To increase workforce capacity, following recommendation of the GP led working group, the Department of Health worked with the Health and Social Care Board and the Northern Ireland Medical and Dental Training Agency to increase GP training places in Northern Ireland as follows:

 As of July 2021 there are 352 doctors on the GP training programme and the number of newly qualified GPs is outlined below: